-La Madre Mountain is actually a pair of twin peaks, the one to the East 8,154ft in elevation.
+La Madre Mountain is 8,154ft in elevation.
 It is the highest central feature of the Keystone Thrust, the cliff system that spans the rear area of Red Rock Park in Nevada.

 The La Madre Mountain Southern approach, from a distance, looks impossible as you’re facing a sheer cliff wall around 1000 ft high.
 However, as you approach the base of the cliff from Calico Basin it’s evident that there is a passage between the two peaks.
 This passage, rather steep, avalanche slope rocky and dicey in places, is accessed via a the main canyon wash at the top of Calico basin.
 This wash is formed by the runoff between the twin La Madre peaks.

 The summit view is amazing featuring Las Vegas Valley with Lake Mead across and to the East, Gass Peak and the Sheep Range to the North, spectacular views of Mt.
-Charleston Wilderness to the East and the awesome total expanse of Red Rock Park and Calico Basin to the Southwest.
+Charleston Wilderness to the East and the awesome total expanse of Red Rock Canyon National Conservation Area and Calico Basin to the Southwest.

 Getting to the Southern approach (base of the La Madre Mountain cliff) is not easy as there is no trail and only distant access points.
 My best suggestion is to start at the Sandstone Quarry parking lot in Red Rock Park (trailhead for Turtlehead Peak).
 Your goal will be to get from Red Rock Canyon to Calico Basin where you will arrive at the base of the La Madre Mountain Southern cliff passage approach.